Exceptional sequences and rooted labeled forests: Braid group action on rooted labeled forests

 \underline{Case a}: If $E_i,E_{i+1}$ are $\Hom$ and $\Ext$ orthogonal then they commute and $E_{i}'=E_{i+1}$.

 \underline{Case b}: Suppose that $E_i$ is a submodule of $E_{i+1}$.
 Then we know that $E_i'$ is the quotient module $E_{i+1}/E_i$.
-By Lemma \ref{lem1: Ei submodule of Ej}, $v_i$ must be a child of $v_{i+1}$ since there are no $k$ with $i<k<i+1$.
+By Lemma \ref{lem: Ei and Ei+1}(1), $v_i$ is a child of $v_{i+1}$.
 Let $Y$ denote the other children of $v_{i+1}$.
 These have disjoint supports whose union is the support of $E_{i+1}/E_i$ minus one point.
-Therefore, $Y$ is the set of children of $v_i'$ the node in $\sigma_i(F)$ corresponding to $E_i'$. $E_i$ has not changes except for its label which is now $i+1$.
+Therefore, $Y$ is the set of children of $v_i'$ the node in $\sigma_i(F)$ corresponding to $E_i'$. $E_i$ has not changed except for its label which is now $i+1$.
 So, it has the same set of children.
 This is Case 2 in subsection \ref{def: braid group action on forests} and $\sigma_i(F)$ is the Hasse diagram of $\sigma_i(E_\ast)$.